Career Advice Blog

 Dare to Deny

-You should define limits for yourself and with others too.
+You should define limits for yourself and for others too.
 Figure out things that you can manage and make sure that you do everything as per the specified limits of time and effort.

-Although professional and social contacts are a crucial aspect of your job hunt endeavors, it is important to avoid overdoing it.
-You should be aware of what to avoid and what not to.
+Although professional and social contacts are a crucial aspect of your job hunt endeavors, it is important to avoid overdoing them.
+You should be aware of what to avoid and what not to do.